Joan-Amudu/Dunia-Memory-Game/README.md

 # Features
 The website incorparates a navigation bar with a brand name and a button as a menu item on the left.

-It aslo consists of a landing page with overlay text which are fully responsive.
+It also consists of a landing page with overlay text which are fully responsive.

 ### **Existing Features**